 Paul’s wife was always getting them tickets to the opera, and I just assumed he was “just going along with the gag”, to use one of our expressions.
 The next day, I asked him how it had gone, and he answered that it had been “very powerful”, which made me wonder about him.
 Later, I asked him what he thought about male homosexuals, and he responded that he “wasn’t into that”, and he really didn’t appreciate how they had ruined the meaning of the perfectly good word, ‘’gay”.

 A few times, Paul bought me dinner in fancy restaurants, and I would always order well-done steak, since it is my favorite dish, but I don’t usually get a chance to have it.
 Another time, I took Paul to a camera shop, and he offered to buy me one costing several thousand dollars, saying that maybe it would be my calling.
-When I got it home, I found out that to really use it, I needed to also get an expensive lens, so on our next session, I steered him back to the camera store, where he spent another thousand dollars to buy me the lens.
+The gesture made me feel so close to him that I could not help giving him a big hug.
+Unfortunately, when I got it home, I found out that to really use it, I needed to also get an expensive lens, so on our next session, I steered him back to the camera store, where he spent another thousand dollars to buy me the lens.
 When were walking back, I said to Paul, “I love you.”
 He looked at me funny but didn’t say anything.

 To nudge him along, I told him that I had recently reconnected with my father, and he had told me he loved me.
 Then I asked Paul if his father had ever told him that he loved him.
 Paul replied, “deeds, not words,” and told me to read chapter four of his book, about his father.
 I did, but by my reading, his father was a very cold and unaffectionate person, and I told him so.